 However, some companies may employ people who have a New Zealand Diploma in Engineering and relevant work experience.

 NCEA Level 3 is required to enter tertiary training.
-Useful subjects include English, maths, physics, chemistry and digital & visual communication.
+Useful subjects include digital and visual communication, English, maths, physics and chemistry.

 Mechanical engineers need to be:

 - able to work well under pressure

 - able to work well independently and in a team.

 Useful experience for mechanical engineers includes: